-The attacks on METROBANK from scanning sources.
+Map of geographic distribution of 195,887 attacks on METROBANK from scanning sources.
 Some results do not include location information that allows map plotting.

 Network-wide Anti Scanning protections dropped enumeration attempts which otherwise thwart any effort for threat modeling, commonplace after the information gathering phase of a targeted or planned attack.